Brad420169/QUT_ROV_Digital_Twin/README.md

 - ROS 2 Jazzy
 - Stonefish + `stonefish_ros2` (simulation only)
 - MAVROS (real vehicle only)
-- A gamepad (developed against a Zikway HID / GameSir-style controller)
+- A GameSir-style gamepad controller (Developed against a Zikway HID | Or reconfigure rov_config, mapping your desired controller to the ROV's button settings)

 ### System packages